BikeOttawa/stressmodel/README.md

  * osmfilename   is the path to an OSM file to be processed.
  * outputpath    is the directory where the output files will be created.
  * prefix        is the prefix to be appended to the start of the output filename.
 The default is 'level_'.
+ * -n            requests that the way names be included in the output.
  * -v            requests verbose output to the console.
  * -z            requests that a level 0 file also be generated that includes the highways where cycling is not permitted.